 Gwen’s formal training is in Business Administration development and she operates her own small business, as a community planner, facilitator/trainer, artist and curriculum developer.

-I recognize that education is the only way for people to better their lives and as Co-Chair of the Aboriginal Education Committee for School District 22 and a member of School District 23, I advocate for more inclusive education policies that recognize not only First Nations` interests but also First Nations` challenges with the current education model.
+Allan recognizes that education is one of the most important determinants of health and served two terms (2005-2007 and 2013-2019) as the Co-Chair of the Aboriginal Education Committee for School District 22.
+During this role as Co-Chair, he advocated for more inclusive policies that recognize First Nations interests as well as the challenges with the current education model.